Human Research Concern or Complaint

 Confidentiality: To the extent permitted by applicable policies and regulations, the IRB maintains the confidentiality of research-related information and respects complainants’ privacy choices.

-Contact the IRB
+Contact the IRBSupport and Resources

 The IRB offers support and guidance about human research participation.